Congress is holding emergency briefings on security after Minnesota shootings

 Angry Democratic senators immediately took to the Senate floor Thursday afternoon to denounce Padilla’s treatment.
 “What was really hard for me to see was that a member of this body was driven to his knees and made to kneel before authorities,” said New Jersey Sen. Cory Booker.
 “This is a test.
 This is a crossroads.”

-At the briefing Tuesday, Senate Democrats say they plan to ask security officials, as well as Republican leadership, about Padilla’s removal from the press conference as well as their protection against outside threats.
+Senate Democrats say at a briefing Tuesday they plan to ask security officials, as well as Republican leadership, about Padilla’s removal from the press conference and their protection against outside threats.

 “I certainly hope to hear leadership responding in a profound way,” said New Mexico Sen. Ben Ray Lujan, a Democrat.